Secretary Of State Mike Pompeo Calls Out China For Trying To ‘Exploit’ George Floyd’s Death

 “Mr. President, don’t go hide behind the secret service,” Hu wrote in a series of tweets.
 “Go to talk to the demonstrators seriously.
 Negotiate with them, just like you urged Beijing to talk to Hong Kong rioters.”

-Chinese and United States relations have been somewhat strained since American health officials speculated that the communistic country circumvented offering realistic information about the origins of the worldwide coronavirus outbreak.
+Chinese and United States relations have been somewhat strained since American health officials speculated that the communist country failed to offer factual information about the origins of the novel coronavirus.